A Hands-On Approach: Effectively Treating Pain With Manual Therapy

 Your physical therapist will design a personalized treatment plan for you that will likely include several different therapies, in order to improve your overall function.
 For example, some targeted exercises may focus on improving balance and strength, while others may focus more on improving your range of motion.

 Manual therapy is a crucial part of a recovery plan, as it helps to reduce pain and swelling, minimize inflammation, and increase your range of motion.
-If you are interested in learning more about the hands-on approach of manual therapy, Contact Us Today at Holladay, UT Center.
+If you are interested in learning more about the hands-on approach of manual therapy, Contact Us today at our center in Holladay, UT.
 At Canyon Sports Therapy, we are dedicated to treating your pain and helping you get active once again!